JB1035/Pewlett-Hackard-Analysis/README.md

 ![This is an image](images/retiring_titles.png)

+* If we sort retiring employees by title, you can easily see there aren't enough mentors by department to cover the leave.

 * The below table shows that there are a total of 1,549 current employees eligible for the mentorship program:

 ![This is an image](images/mentorship_eligibility.png)